NotAMonkeIRL/Multiple-Roblox-Instances/README.md

 [![GitHub issues](https://img.shields.io/github/issues-raw/NotAMonkeIRL/Multiple-Roblox-Instances)](https://img.shields.io/github/issues-raw/NotAMonkeIRL/Multiple-Roblox-Instances)
 [![GitHub pull requests](https://img.shields.io/github/issues-pr/NotAMonkeIRL/Multiple-Roblox-Instances)](https://img.shields.io/github/issues-pr/NotAMonkeIRL/Multiple-Roblox-Instances)

-> **Important**: This Product is not affiliated with Roblox and is not getting sponsored by Roblox.
-I accept no liability for damages on your computer, while this product is running.
+> **Important**: This program is not affiliated with Roblox and is not getting sponsored by Roblox.
+I accept no liability for damages on your computer, while this program is running.

 This Project is made out of fun and to waste some time.
 There may be bugs and you can open an issue to report them and I'll probably fix them.